Electronics Engineering - BEng (Hons), HND, HNC, Foundation Entry

-There has been a move away from large scale design and manufacturing companies and small highly skilled SMEs have taken their place.
-Students in such an environment may therefore need to think about starting their own business.
+There has been a move away from large-scale design and manufacturing companies and small highly skilled SMEs have taken their place.
+Students in such an environment may, therefore, need to think about starting their own business.

 The overall aim of this programme is to develop students with the skills to work in the computer systems and electronics industries.
-Through a number of industrial links the school has established a strong industrial demand for this programme.
+Through a number of industrial links, the school has established a strong industrial demand for this programme.

-Year 1 modules (HNC/HND)
+Year 1 modules - BEng/HND/HNC

-- Electrical and Electronic Principles (20 credits)
+- Electrical and Electronic Principles

-- Micros, Peripherals and Interfacing (20 credits)
+- Micros, Peripherals & Interfaces

 Note: HNC students will study the above modules over 2 years, part time.

-Year 2 modules (HND)
+Year 2 modules - BEng/HND

-- Digital Electronics (10 credits)
+- Electronics 1

-- Project Management (10 credits)
+- Independent Project

-The School of Applied Computing aims to produce HND/C graduates that help shape the future of computing and electronics.
+The School of Applied Computing aims to produce graduates that help shape the future of computing and electronics.
 The course content is contemporary and shaped for employability through close links with local and national employers.

-Students are assessed through a combination of laboratory based practicals, assignments, presentations, projects and examinations.
+Students are assessed through a combination of laboratory-based practicals, assignments, presentations, projects and examinations.
 Module assessment is often by assignment, or assignment and examination.
 The final mark for some modules may include one or more pieces of course work set and completed during the module.
 Project work is assessed by written report and presentation.